charle-k/regsystem/README.md

 4. You can now open http://localhost/{path to application}

-From there you can login, logout or register an accoun
+From there you can login, logout or register an account

+Test account:
+Username  -  charles
+Password  -  password